gleiMoura/gleiMoura/README.md

 ### 🏷️ About me
 <p>
   I currently live in Rio de Janeiro, Brazil.
 I love science and technology.
 I've started to work with education, teaching phisics at schools using robotics to improve the skills of my students.
-I've started with c++ language, but now I am working with other languages like: CSS, JavaScript and a litle of python.
+I've started with c++ language, but now I am working with other languages like: JavaScript and a litle of python.

 </p>
 <p>